Why is folate good for you?

 In a study from McGill University, paternal folate deficiency in mice was associated with a 30 percent increase in various congenital deformities than in offspring with no paternal folate deficiencies.

 Folate can help reduce the risk of depression.

 Folic acid supplementation has not been suggested as a treatment in itself for depression, but it may be helpful in improving response to antidepressants such as fluoxetine, especially in women.

 Maintaining a healthy heart

-As elevated levels of homocysteine are associated with an increased risk of cardiovascular disease, some researchers had suggested that folic acid and B12 may, therefore, reduce the risk of cardiovascular disease.
+As elevated levels of homocysteine are associated with an increased risk of cardiovascular disease, some researchers have suggested that folic acid and B12 may reduce the risk of cardiovascular disease.

 Folate and cancer